fergalquinn77/ci-project4-fq-linkbuilder/README.md

 * As a **Registered User** I can **Schedule links** so that **they can automatcially appear and disappear from my page according to my schedule**
 * As a **Registered User** I can **see analytics on how many people accessed my links** so that **what links are the most popular**
 * As a **Registered User** I can **drag and drop links** so that **I can easily reorder their positions on my site**

+I did make a start on analytics, in that the user can see how many times their links have been clicked on.
+However, there is lots more analytics that can be incorporated into this app.

 ## **Skeleton**